The canonical ring of a stacky curve: Main result

-Our main result is an explicit presentation given by generators and relations for the canonical ring of a log stacky curve in terms of its signature, defined analogously as in the previous section.
-A simplified version of our results is the following theorem.
+Our main result is an explicit presentation given by generators and relations for the canonical ring of a log stacky curve in terms of its signature.
+A simplified version of our results is contained the following theorem.